 Before the railways and canals, horses carried coal to the River Trent for shipping.
 Adjacent to our Gin Wheel we have a coal truck in the livery of the Clifton Colliery, a mine which provided most of the coal for the Wilford Power Station which sat on land now home to the Riverside Retail Park.

-Although in the Clifton livery, it is not known to whom it belonged to prior to the private wagon pooling in 1940 and the subsequent nationalisation of the railways and collieries in 1947/48.
+Although in the Clifton livery, we don’t know who owned the wagon before private wagon pooling in 1940 and the nationalisation of the railways and collieries in 1947/48.

 We have a recently restored a ‘Living Van’ in our yard and plan to continue its restoration to show you how these families lived on the road.
 Can you imagine five grown men living in this one small room?